donaldflynn/hugo_website/my-hugo-site/content/_index.md

 - rss
 - json
 ---
-PhD Student at the University of Oxford
+PhD Student at the University of Oxford.
+I am interested in Random Matrix Theory and Machine Learning, using probabilistic methods to gain understanding of high dimensional systems and optimisation problems.